namwonss/DA-Net/README.md

 ## Demo (Inference)
 * Make sure you have the pre-trained model weights (`.pk` file) ready.
 * After completing the settings, you can run the demo using the command:
+* The pre-trained model weights for testing synthetic image data can be found in the `trained_models` directory.

 ```bash
 python demo.py